RealDan1/react-mart/README.md

 ## Using the App

 -   **Browse Products**:
     Visit the "Products" page to see a list of available items.
 Each product shows its title, price, and description.
-You can add items to your cart with the “Add to Cart” button.
+Add items to your cart with the “Add to Cart” button.

 -   **Shopping Cart**:
     Access your cart through the “Cart” page.
 Here, you’ll see all items added, with a total price calculated at the bottom.
 You can also choose your preferred shipment method.